shopsmart/clj-foundation/README.md

 Describes and specifies best practices at Brad's Deals for working in Clojure.

-Libraries making additional simple things easy and hard things possible in Clojure.
+Libraries making additional simple things easy and hard things possible in Clojure that are intended for use across all Clojure projects at Brad's Deals.

 For example: